(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Fatigue

-Prostate cancer experts work closely with the integrative care team to anticipate potential side effects and work proactively to address issues so patients can better tolerate treatments.
+Prostate cancer experts work closely with the supportive care team to anticipate potential side effects and work proactively to address issues so patients can better tolerate treatments.
 Supportive care services designed to help manage side effects include:

-Learn more about integrative care
+Learn more about supportive care

 Next topic: What are the stages of prostate cancer?